Princeton-CDH/devenv/getting-started-django-models.md

     `vagrant ssh`

+## Development database setup

-6. Create a database and user for the project database to use with Django.
+1. Create a database and user for the project database to use with Django.
    First enter the MySQL console:

    `sudo mysql`